mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 008 - Convert Variables to Constant/readme.md

 [X] Automatic

-This is a safe refactor.

 Our IDEs can check if a variable is written but never updated.

 # Safety

+This is a safe refactor.

 # Why code is better?

 Code is more compact and declarative.

-We can make and step further and use operators like *var* *let* *const* etc.
+We can make and step further and use operators like *var*, *let*, *const*, etc.

 The scope is more clear.